 At this point, you may be wondering, ‘Wait a minute.
 I’ve seen this before.
-Are you not talking about virutalization?
+Are you not talking about virtualization?
 Vmware and stuff?‘

 Not really.
-Simply put, vmware virutalizes the underlying hardware resources.
-But Docker virtualizes the Operating System that runs on top of Vmware virutal machine.
+Simply put, vmware visualizes the underlying hardware resources.
+But Docker visualizes the Operating System.

-At this point, if you have been doing Application Support for a while, one stricking advantage should be obvious to you: Consistancy of environments.
-Think about how many times you have been told by the development team: ‘Oh, but it works in my local Dev enviornment.
+At this point, if you have been doing Application Support for a while, one striking advantage should be obvious to you: consistency of environments.
+Think about how many times you have been told by the development team: ‘Oh, but it works in my local Dev environment.
 Something must be wrong in production servers.
-May be a jar file is missing in the classpath in Prod?’
+May be a jar file is missing in the classpath in Prod?, Or may be the Java minor version is different in prod?’
 Painful.
 Docker puts an end to all this environment specific mysteries.